XINEXPORT/p5.js--sketches/README.md

 # p5.js sketches
-I decided to create a digital drawing atleast once a week to help me reset my brain from learning react while having fun by creating doodles. <br>
+I decided to create a digital drawing atleast once a week to help me reset my brain from learning react and exercise my creative side. <br>
 Most of these are exercises ive found on youtube, git, tiktok, and the p5.js tutorials.
+Tutorial links can be found in the source code.

 ![image](https://github.com/XINEXPORT/p5.js-sketches/assets/40744735/6c0a9ef6-a4c5-48f7-9179-00779b4d7827)